 How competitive is the program, and is there a waitlist?

 Acceptance into the program is based on the ranked score achieved during the selection process.
-Some applicants who are not among the top 32 or 40 will be placed on a waitlist for the current intake in the event that a seat becomes available.
+Some applicants who are not among the top 32-40 will be placed on a waitlist for the current intake in the event that a seat becomes available.
 The waitlist is cleared once the program intake is full and the first program term has commenced; unsuccessful applicants must re-apply to be considered for next year.

 Can I apply to the program whilst I’m working on meeting the prerequisites, or do I need to wait until all are complete?